SDK Application Reference

 ListDevices_v2

-: This program demonstrates how to list all depth cameras that are connected to the host computer.
+: demonstrates how to list all depth cameras that are connected to the host computer.

 DepthStream_v2

-: This example program demonstrates how to acquire the depth image from the ToF (Time-of-Flight) camera.
+: demonstrates how to acquire the depth map from the depth camera.

 TofDepthStream_v2

-: This sample program demonstrates how to perform distortion correction on a TOF depth image.
+: demonstrates how to perform distortion correction on a ToF depth map.

 NetStatistic_v2

-: This sample program demonstrates how to calculate the network packet loss rate of the depth camera.
+: demonstrates how to calculate the network packet loss rate of the depth camera.

 OfflineReconnection_v2

-: This sample program demonstrates how to automatically reconnect the camera after a disconnection.
+: demonstrates how to automatically reconnect the camera after a disconnection.

 OpenWithInterface_v2

-: This sample program demonstrates how to access the camera through a specified network interface.
+: demonstrates how to access the camera through a specified network interface.

 OpenWithIP_v2

-: This sample program demonstrates how to access the camera through a specified IP address.
+: demonstrates how to access the camera through a specified IP address.

 PointCloud_v2

-: This sample program acquires and save 3D point cloud data in PLY format.
+: demonstrates how to acquire and save 3D point cloud data in PLY format.

 Registration_v2

-: This sample program demonstrates how to register the depth and color images.
+: demonstrates how to register the depth and color images.

 ResolutionSetting_v2

-: This sample program demonstrates how to set the image resolution through user interaction or by directly specifying the image mode.
+: demonstrates how to set the image resolution through user interaction or by directly specifying the image mode.

 SaveLoadConfig_v2

-: This sample program demonstrates how to save camera parameters to custom_block.bin (the camera’s internal memory) and export the camera parameters locally from it.
+: demonstrates how to save camera parameters to custom_block.bin (the camera’s internal memory) and export the camera parameters locally from it.

 SoftTrigger_v2

-: This sample program demonstrates how to acquire and output images upon receiving a trigger signal.
+: demonstrates how to acquire and output images upon receiving a trigger signal.

 StreamAsync_v2

-: This sample program demonstrates how to configure the asynchronous output of image data streaming from the camera.
+: demonstrates how to configure the asynchronous output of image data streaming from the camera.

 framefetch.py

-: This sample demonstrates how to capture depth map and color image in free capture mode.frame_fetchIR.py
+: demonstrates how to capture depth maps and color images in continuous capture mode.frame_fetchIR.py

-: This sample program demonstrates how to capture IR images in free mode.frame_isp.py
+: demonstrates how to capture IR images in continuous capture mode.frame_isp.py

-: This sample demonstrates how to processe RAW BAYER images with color casts into color image in a normal color space.frame_registration.py
+: demonstrates how to process RAW BAYER images with color casts into color image in a normal color space.frame_registration.py

-: This sample demonstrates how to register the depth and color images.frame_trigger.py
+: demonstrates how to register the depth and color images.frame_trigger.py

-: This sample demonstrates how to configures the camera to operate in soft trigger mode and capture a depth image.multidevice_fetch.py
+: demonstrates how to configures the camera to operate in soft trigger mode and capture a depth map.multidevice_fetch.py

-: This sample demonstrates how to configures multiple cameras for image acquisition.point3d_fetch.py
+: demonstrates how to configures multiple cameras for image acquisition.point3d_fetch.py

-: This sample demonstrates how to capture a 3D point cloud and display the number of point clouds and the coordinates of the center through log messages.
+: demonstrates how to capture 3D point cloud and display the number of point clouds and the (X, Y, Z) coordinates of the center through log messages.parameter_settings.py

 fetch_frame.cs

-: This sample program demonstrates how to capture depth maps and color images in free mode.fetch_IR.cs
+: demonstrates how to capture depth maps and color images in continuous capture mode.fetch_IR.cs

-: This sample program demonstrates how to capture IR images in free mode.fetch_isp.cs
+: demonstrates how to capture IR images in continuous capture mode.fetch_isp.cs

-: This sample demonstrates how to processe RAW BAYER images with color casts into color image in a normal color space.fetch_registration.cs
+: demonstrates how to process RAW BAYER images with color casts into color image in a normal color space.fetch_registration.cs

-: This sample program demonstrates how to capture and align RGB-D images.fetch_trigger.cs
+: demonstrates how to capture and align RGB-D images.fetch_trigger.cs

-: This sample demonstrates how to capture a 3D point cloud and display the number of point clouds and the coordinates of the center through log messages.
+: demonstrates how to capture 3D point cloud and display the number of point clouds and the (X, Y, Z) coordinates of the center through log messages.offline_reconnection.cs

 Image Acquisition Process